Nik Russian con: Media reaction

-Much of the mainstream media's reaction to the con was published in December 2002, around the time that Christmas TV's documentary was shown on Channel 4.
+Much of the mainstream media's reaction to the con was published in December 2002, around the time that The Great Reality TV Swindle was shown on Channel 4.
 Although most commentators placed the blame for the swindle on Russian himself by denouncing him as a manipulative con man, others were more sympathetic.
 Rupert Smith of The Guardian described Russian as a "tragic figure".

 Some critics placed blame on the contestants' overly trusting nature and desire for fame, calling them gullible wannabes.
 Others noted the irony in how the con had, ultimately, put them on television, which Gorham described as "a happy ending".
 In another article for The Guardian, Smith remarked: "These are not stupid people.
 In archive footage from the fake show, they look like any other post-Big-Brother buffoons; but in the sombre, reflective interviews after the event they come across as likable, wounded individuals."

 Other commentators speculated that Russian's physical appearance may have helped him perpetrate his con.
-Critics described him as "beautiful" and "Byronic", and noted that he "appeared every inch the cocky TV producer he aspired to be".
+Critics described him as "beautiful" and "Byronic-looking", and noted that he "appeared every inch the cocky TV producer he aspired to be".
 Some felt that the con represented an indictment on how reality television had altered the public's notion of celebrity.
 Paul English of The Daily Record noted that the swindle reflected a "fascination with reality TV – and how the draw of being on telly can turn us into gullible fools".
 Both of Christmas TV's producers agreed.
 Gorham called the con "a fantastic wake-up call for reality TV"; Dickenson remarked: "I hope [the swindle] shows those who may be interested in these programmes that they should be careful."

+In 2022, a second documentary about the con was produced by Safe Harbour Films and Factual Fiction, and distributed by Amazon Studios.
+Titled The Greatest Show Never Made, the three-part series retells the story of the swindle, and provides updates on the lives of six of the contestants and an interview with Russian—now living as an author under the name Nick Quentin Woolf—reflecting on his actions.
+The Greatest Show Never Made was made available to stream on Amazon Prime Video in October 2023.